Bayelsa poll: PDP not disturbed by defection to APC -Gov. Dickson — Daily Times Nigeria

-Dickson made the remark in Yenagoa during a Media chat on Wednesday, noting that the party was not disturbed by defection of its members to the All Progressives Congress (APC).
+Bayelsa State governor, Hon Seriake Dickson has said that the Peoples Democratic Party (PDP), is set to win the Nov.
+16 governorship election in the state.

-UNN emerges No. 1 in Nigeria, among top 20 universities in Africa
+Dickson made the remark in Yenagoa, the Bayelsa capital during a Media chat on Wednesday, noting that the party was not disturbed by defection of its members to the All Progressives Congress (APC).

 “Elections are by the people and not the leadership of a party.
 There is need to be interested in the structure to win an election.